rfadam/ryanadam.dev/content/posts/2022/11/too-soon-for-one-of-the-class-of-2011/index.md

 ---
 template: post
 title: Too Soon for one of the class of 2011
-published: false
+published: true
 build: true
-date: 2022-11-22T01:49:06.616Z
+date: 2022-11-22T22:53:18.002Z
-description: Some may understand that you need to write things down to make sense?
-This is my attempt at it
+description: You know when you hear some news and you need to process it somehow?
+This is my attempt at processing it
 category: personal
 ---
 So - I'm writing this as a way to try and understand the below.
 It may not make sense as a whole, but some parts may alone.